Thursday, April 30, 2009

 Language Processing Disorder; My son had it.

 When my son was born, there seemed to be nothing wrong with him.
 Aside from that he was quite thin (because I was on diet when I was pregnant) he’s healthy, grossly active and with no physical deformities.
-Not until when he was two that we learned there’s something wrong with him.
+Not until when he was two that we learned something's wrong.

-At 2 years old, babies normally could speak at least more than 20 words and 2-word phrases.
+At 2 years old, babies could normally speak more than 20 words and 2-word phrases.
 I could hear from my son not more than 10 words and could say not 1 phrase.
 I thought he would eventually learn to say more.
 A trip to the doctor’s office proved me wrong.

 I could never forget that day, it was his vaccine schedule.
 He wanted the toy that was at the table of our pediatrician.
 So he made sounds as he pointed at the toy.
 The doctor asked him what he wanted, instead of speaking he made sounds and pointed at the toy.
 The doctor asked me if that’s how he communicates when he wanted something, if he could say at least 20 words and 2-word phrases.
 And I told him yes most of the time, that was how he would communicate his wants, and he could say not more than 10 words.
 Our doctor advised us to see a Neuro-Pediatrician.